kejsardamberg/TAF.TestlinkAdapterServer/README.md

 The server will continuously present output while performing its tasks.

 # Get started
+Four things are required to get this adapter working.
+1. **Pre-requisites** Make sure you have a test automation in a TAF with a version of 2.5.24 or later.
+Make sure you have the host name or IP address of your Testlink installation.
+2. Get hold of a **TafTestlinkAdapterServer.jar** file.
+3. Start your TafTestlinkAdapterServer.jar with appropriate parameters.
+4. Modify your TAF test setup to include Testlink reporting.

+All of those steps will be walked through below.

 ## Achieve a jar
 There are two ways of getting started with this adapter server.